jonaw2005/SimpleAFK/README.md

 # SimpleAFK
 A simple AFK plugin that detects if a player is afk and gives him blindness till he's back

-Make sure to put "AFKconfig.yml" in your server directory
+Make sure to put "AFKconfig.yml" in your server directory (example in the resource directory)

 AFKconfig.yml has following content: